 You will quickly notice that the Japanese, especially the young, are fascinated with French cakes and pastries and there are bakeries, cakes shops and dedicated counters in department store food halls with all manner of visually perfect a treats inspired by a Parisian pastry shop.
 Japan has evolved their own versions of these cakes and desserts to suit local preferences, they are generally lighter and less sweet than a typical French treat but there are some beautiful and delicious options.

 This a more modern Japanese sweet snack, it translates as grilled snapper but it is like a pancake cooked in a special tool on the grill that’s shaped like a snapper fish and allows the batter to cook with a filling added.
-Sweet red been paste is the most popular filling and often they will have custard as an option too.
+The sweet red bean paste is the most popular filling and often they will have custard as an option too.
 You’ll usually find these at festivals and other events that have street food or the ‘shopping streets’ that lead up to major attractions like Sensoji temple in Tokyo, you’ll find all sorts of filling options available at that one.

 They are extra yummy warm from the grill and I find them hard to resist as you can tell from this photo taken on the walk up to Fushimi Inari shrine in the south of Kyoto.
 I knew I wanted a photo but I’d still bitten the poor things head off by the time I got my camera out, oops.

 Mochi is made of pounded glutenous rice.
-It’s often served as a sweet dish, traditionally with sweetened red been paste or more modern adaptations with a variety of fruit fillings are common from the markets and sweet shops.
+It’s often served as a sweet dish, traditionally with sweetened red bean paste or more modern adaptations with a variety of fruit fillings are common from the markets and sweet shops.

 In Hakodate in northern Japan I was fortunate enough to be invited to a party where mochi was prepared fresh in front of us, I even had the chance to participate for a while in the rhythmic pounding of the rice, a particularly brave gesture by the team given my lack of rhythm and that they turn it with bare hands between each strike.